Breakfast and lunch menus are posted on the food service page. Parents/guardians should discuss menu choices with their students daily.

 Classroom Treats and Parties

-Birthdays will still be honored and celebrated; however, we ask that you not send in shared birthday treats.
-The rationale for this decision is twofold.
+Birthdays will still be honored and celebrated; however, we ask that you not send in shared birthday food treats.

 Several students at the Ray School are diagnosed with life threatening food allergies.
 Special attention to keeping our school safe for all students requires cooperation from families.
 Important information about food allergies may be found on the Ray School website/health services.